Apple-Toffee Oatmeal Cookies are a sweet fall twist on a classic cookie.

 - Vegan Apple Almond Pancakes with Apple Maple Syrup by The Baking Fairy

 Here we are, half of the way through September and even though I’m all about fall, it’s still really hot out.
 But I’m done with it.
 I want cool breezes and afternoons sitting outside, watching the kids play in the yard.
 I’m ready for fall produce – butternut squash, sweet potatoes, Brussels sprouts.
-I’m ready to go apple picking and picnic in the nice weather.
+I can’t wait to go apple picking and picnic in the nice weather.

 I’m sure we’ll be there before we know it, but it always feels like summer lasts too long.
 Not going to lie, for me, when schools start up each fall, that’s the signal for fall to begin.